takumib/cpsc210-labs/README.md

-# CPSC210 -- Programming Methodology Labs
+# CPSC210 -- Programming Methodology

 This is the home page for all **lab sections** of Computer Science 210, Programming Methodology, at Clemson University